jhap1982/giveituruguay/2002/2002-06-20 - Halle Tony Garnier, Lyon, France/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Otherside
+6. Otherside
-Give It Away
+7. Give It Away
-Fox on the Run part of JOHN
+8. Fox on the Run part of JOHN
-Don't Forget Me
+9. Don't Forget Me
-Latest Disgrace tease
+10. Latest Disgrace tease
-Parallel Universe
+11. Parallel Universe
-Right on Time
+12. Right on Time
-Venice Queen
+13. Venice Queen
-I Could Have Lied
+14. I Could Have Lied
-Can't Stop
+15. Can't Stop
-Californication
+16. Californication
-The Power of Equality
+17. The Power of Equality
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+18. Under the Bridge
-Search and Destroy
+19. Search and Destroy
-Outro Jam
+20. Outro Jam

 ## Notes